frederic-perez/AmE-dictionary/data/idioms.md

 __hawks and doves__ Respectively, those who favor or support aggressive military action, especially regarding foreign policy, versus those who are inclined to more peaceful, diplomatic solutions.
 __he-man__ A particularly strong, tough, and/or virile male, especially one who likes to flaunt his strength.
 __head and shoulders above someone or something__
+__head in the clouds, to have one’s__ Daydreaming, absentminded. _In the clouds_ has been used figuratively to mean obscure or fanciful since the mid-seventeenth century.
+It was not until relatively recent times that a vague, dreamy person was said to have his or her head in the clouds.
 __head on shoulders__
 __head over heels__ :five: __1__ Rolling, as in a somersault: _tripped and fell head over heels._ __2__ To be very much in love with someone.
 Completely; hopelessly: _head over heels in love._
 __head-scratching__ (head scratching) Very confusing or perplexing.
 Usually used before a noun. _I don’t know what to make of his head-scratching reaction.
 I didn’t expect him to get so angry about such a minor request._ _In many places, there is still much head scratching over Mr. Trump._